Emergency Solutions Grant (ESG) Program

 About the Emergency Solutions Grant Program

 The Emergency Solutions Grant (ESG) - formerly called the Emergency Shelter Grant - is grant program awarded through the U.S. Department of Housing and Urban Development, designed to assist households who are homeless or at-risk of becoming homeless.

-Particular emphasis is placed on helping individuals or families connect with or remain in permanent housing after they experience a housing crisis or homelessness.
+Particular emphasis is placed on providing grants to our partners to help individuals or families connect with or remain in permanent housing after they experience a housing crisis or homelessness.
 Eligible activities include short-term homelessness prevention assistance to prevent households at imminent risk of losing their home and assistance to homeless households moving into permanent affordable housing.
 ESG funds may also be used to support shelter operating costs, essential services, and outreach activities.

 Selection of Recipients

 The selection of recipients of Emergency Solutions Grants occurs annually with the availability of applications typically beginning in November of each year.
-Anyone interested in applying for funds may request an RFP.
+Funds can only be provided to organizations.
+Any organization interested in applying for funds may request an RFP.
 Organizations that receive an Emergency Solutions Grant must match grant funds dollar for dollar with their own locally generated amounts.